svencowart/dlnd-image-classification/README.md

+# DLND Your First Neural Network

+Project 1 Submission for the Udacity Deep Learning Nanodegree

 ## Running the Udacity Deep Learning Foundations image classification project on floydhub.com

 1. Create an account on [floydhub.com](https://www.floydhub.com) (don't forget to confirm your email).
 You will automatically receive 100 free GPU hours.